New Found Announces Update to $48 Million Investment by Eric Sprott

 About New Found Gold Corp.

-New Found holds a 100% interest in the Queensway Project, located 15km west of Gander, Newfoundland, and just 18km from Gander International Airport.
+New Found holds a 100% interest in the Queensway Project, located 15 km west of Gander, Newfoundland, and just 18 km from Gander International Airport.
 The project is intersected by the Trans-Canada Highway and has logging roads crosscutting the project, high voltage electric power lines running through the project area, and easy access to a highly skilled workforce.
 The Company is currently undertaking a 400,000m drill program at Queensway.
-The Company is well funded for this program with a current working capital balance of approximately $98 million, which is anticipated to increase to approximately $143 million on closing of the Offering.
-Note that the Offering is subject to the satisfaction of customary closing conditions, including the approval of the TSX Venture Exchange (the "TSXV") and approval by the shareholders of the Company if required by the TSXV.
+With a current working capital balance of approximately $98 million which is anticipated to increase to approximately $143 million on closing of the Offering, New Found is well funded for this program.

 Please see the Company's website at www.newfoundgold.ca and the Company's SEDAR profile at www.sedar.com.